wokwik/pinterest-data-pipeline426/README.md

             response = requests.post(invoke_url, headers=headers, data=payload)
             print(response.json)
             ```
-            - Running the above code for the first time, should result into seeig those Kafka Topics appearing in the S3 bucket.
+        - Running the above code for the first time, should result into seeig those Kafka Topics appearing in the S3 bucket, like so:
+        topics/<your_UserId>.pin/partition=0/

+    - Setting Up Databricks to Read Kafka Topics from S3:
+        - Set you a new Databricks account, if you don't have one
+        - Configure Databricks to store the S3 access_key and secret_key credentials
+            - Download S3 credentials.csv file from AWS console
+            - In the Databricks UI, click the Catalog icon and then click + Add --> Add data button.
+            - Click on Create or modify table and then drop the credentials file you have just downloaded from AWS.
+Once the file has been successfully uploaded, click Create table to finalize the process.
+            - The S3 credentials will be uploaded and available to access in the following location: *dbfs:/user/hive/warehouse/*
+            - see Load S3 Topics to DF IPython notebook for how you would authenticate t0 AWS S3 and load data from the Kafka topics stored in this S3 bucket.

 # File structure
 The directory includes a number of files:
 - __file.py__: This file is the main file to use for running selected components of the pipeline, or the entire pipeline at once.